cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 When processing a commit, the client retrieves

-- the partial commit that contains only the path secret encrypted for the client
+- the light commit that contains only the path secret encrypted for the client
 - the sender's proof of membership
 - the signed group info